Tag Archives: parenting styles

 First, the risk for mental health challenges goes way up.
 Children who are physically punished are more likely to struggle with anxiety, depression, behavioral problems, and substance use disorders down the road.
 Their brains, basically trained to see threats everywhere, can create a constant, humming background of anxiety.
 A 2021 study found that kids smacked at age three were more likely to have poor mental health and more difficult behaviors all the way up to age 14.

 Second, it can actually make kids more aggressive.
 It seems backward, right?
 Parents who spank are usually trying to stop aggression.
 But kids are always watching us.
 Social learning theory tells us they learn how to solve problems by seeing how we solve problems.
 When we use our size and power to get what we want, we’re modeling that aggression works.
 A massive review of studies involving over 160,000 kids confirmed it: physical punishment is linked with more aggression and antisocial behavior, not less.
+So when we hits kids it shows kids its ok to hit.

 Third, it damages the single most important parenting tool we have: our relationship.
 Great parenting is built on a foundation of warmth and trust.
 Physical punishment chips away at that foundation and replaces it with fear.
 A child who’s afraid of being hit is not going to come to you for advice or to confess they messed up.
 That parent-child bond gets weaker, which just makes every other part of parenting harder.